aws-samples/amazon-connect-copy/README.md

       -?
 Help
   ```
 - Optionally, verify the helper by dry-running `connect_copy -d <helper>` .
-  - Check if the proposed changes are as what you would expect.
+  - Check if the proposed changes are as what you would expect from the output.
+  - AWS CLI commands to execute can be found in `<helper>.log` for your reference.
+  - Please do not run the log file as an executable.
+Run `connect_copy`
+    without `-d` (dry-run) to perform the actual copying.
 - Run `connect_copy <helper>` .
   - Verify if the target instance contains all source instance components
     of the latest version, with all internal references and Lambda invocations